Register for HRNet for free

 HRNet covers discrete “one off” people situations and matters.
 Members should be aware of the Trust’s Management Consultancy service for more time involved ongoing support, for which there are eligibility criteria.

 HRNet support is provided without charge by a combination of external volunteers and Trust staff.
 Some have an HR background, some a legal background.
 Please note that none are acting in the capacity of a solicitor, even if the individual is a qualified solicitor.
 The Trust is not an authorised, regulated provider of legal services.
 Any response to a question raised on HRNet is not regulated, privileged legal advice and no lawyer-client relationship is created.
-Where formal legal advice is required, members should arrange this themselves, whether on a paid basis, through Law Works or other pro bono legal advice service.
+Where formal legal advice is required, members should arrange this themselves, whether on a paid basis, or through Law Works or other pro bono legal advice service.